boschresearch/pylife/CONTRIBUTING.md

 # Contributing

 Want to contribute?
 Great!

-You can do so through the standard GitHub pull request model.
-For large contributions we do encourage you to file a ticket in the GitHub issues tracking system prior to any code development to coordinate with the pyLife development team early in the process.
+## Modus operandi

+In principle we are using the standard GitHub pull request model.
+So in theory you could simply file a pull request to us out of the blue and we merge it.
+In practice that is not the ideal way of doing things.
+It is way better to get in contact with us, before you start coding.
 Coordinating up front helps to avoid frustration later on.

+The natural way for that is to use the [issue tracker](https://github.com/boschresearch/pylife/issues).
+You can check what we are currently working on and what is planned and discuss it with us in the comments.
+Feel free to create your own issue if needed.

+If you want to contribute something bigger, it is probably a good idea to first start a discussion about it on the [discussion page](https://github.com/boschresearch/pylife/discussions).
+There we can discuss if your contribution makes sense for pyLife and who can do what and how long it will take.
+Probably we will setup a Kanban project or find some way to split your contribution plan down to smaller pieces, that are better reviewable.

 ## Test driven development